aditsachde/ece4180finalproject/README.md

 ## Software
 - Madgwick Filter
-- Implemented with C++ classes
+  - This filter is implemented with C++ classes, making it far easier to integrate into other programs.
-- Website
+- HTTP server
-- HTTP server that supports GET and POST
+  - The server implements both `GET` and `POST` requests.
+  - `GET` is used to serve the website
+  - `POST` is used to provide the realtime API
 - Remote Access
-- Utilizes cloud infrastructure from Cloudflare
+  - Utilizes Cloudflare tunnel, running on a PC with network access to the mbed as a bridge.
+  - This solution also allows the website to be accessed with a url (https://aprs.koven.dev) instead of an IP address.

 ### Website Demo
 <img width="529" alt="image" src="https://user-images.githubusercontent.com/61746589/165414752-313a4dc4-3bd5-4256-9f5b-e49d2f98db5e.png">

 # Results
-- Works pretty well for pitch and yaw
+- The filter provides accurate data for pitch and yaw
+  - The filter does not integrate the magnetometer, resulting in an inaccurate roll axis.
+This is because the axis is perpendicular to the gravity vector.
+  - The filter lags slightly.
+It stabilizes to the correct attitude, but could stablize faster if it was better tuned to the particular hardware.
 - API is simple and easy to use

-- Extract filter into separate library
-- Calibrate to improve response times
-- Integrate magnetometer
+  - It does not use the most appropriate HTTP method, but is an acceptable tradeoff for simplicity of implementation.